beachmachine/ngx-resource-factory/README.md

 This library is currently in an early stage of development and is missing lots of features as well as a proper documentation.

+You can find a pratical example for this library in [this blog-entry](https://nezhar.com/blog/consume-rest-api-in-angular-with-ngx-resource-factory/) by [@nezhar](https://github.com/nezhar)

 ## Usage